Magic Links: Passwordless Login for Your Users

 One workaround would be to use magic links in tandem with Okta Adaptive MFA.
 Given the vulnerabilities of magic login, setting a policy to prompt for additional authentication when users are accessing their email accounts on untrusted (and unencrypted) networks will mitigate the risk of man-in-the-middle attacks.
 You can use Adaptive MFA to implement dynamic and contextually aware access policies—for example, you might choose to deploy magic links only to registered users on encrypted networks.

 If security is your chief concern, we recommend exploring additional methods of protecting logins.
-Making use of WebAuthn, for instance, balances password-free convenience with stringent protection, pairing magic links with a variety of higher assurance authentication factors to keep your organisation and users secure.
+Making use of WebAuthn, for instance, balances password-free convenience with stringent protection, pairing magic links with a variety of higher assurance authentication factors to keep your organization and users secure.

 Passwordless authentication is the way forward.
 Explore our full slate of passwordless building blocks—and understand why your customers need them.
 For developers, check out our tools that’ll help you build secure authentication into your app.